U.S. online job demand rises in August

-NEW YORK, Sept 7 A monthly gauge of online labor demand in the United States rose in August from July, led by jobs available in the agriculture, forestry, fishing and hunting industry, the operator of a job search website said on Friday.
+NEW YORK A monthly gauge of online labor demand in the United States rose in August from July, led by jobs available in the agriculture, forestry, fishing and hunting industry, the operator of a job search website said on Friday.

 Monster Worldwide Inc, an online careers and recruiting firm, said its employment index rose 4 percent to 156 points last month from 147 points in July.
 The index was also up 6 percent from the same period a year ago.